Murray’s clutch shooting lifts Nuggets over Suns 113-111

 The teams traded clutch shots in the final moments.
 First it was Murray who hit a 3-pointer with 27 seconds left to push Denver ahead 111-108.
 Two seconds later, Devin Booker nailed a 3-pointer off an inbounds play to tie it.

-Murray had one more big shot in him, making a jumper just inside the 3-point line with 3.2 seconds left to give the Nuggets a 113-111 lead.
+Murray had one more big shot in him, making a jumper just inside the 3-point line to give the Nuggets a 113-111 lead.
 Booker had a 3-point attempt blocked by Jerami Grant just before the final buzzer.

-“Down the stretch, (Murray) was phenomenal,” Denver coach Michael Malone said.
-“This wasn’t our best game, but when you don’t play your best on the road, you have to find ways and that is what I’m proud about.”
+Jokic had 22 points, 12 rebounds and 10 assists for his seventh triple-double this season.

 The Suns trailed for most of the night, falling behind by 16 points in the second quarter, but slowly fought their way back.